-If you suffer from hearing loss or other hearing and balance related conditions, you may benefit from an audiologic evaluation.
-These comprehensive diagnostic exams can determine the cause, severity and best treatment option for these conditions in infants, children and adults.
+If you suffer from hearing loss or other hearing and balance related conditions, you may benefit from an audiological evaluation.
+These comprehensive diagnostic exams can determine the cause, severity, and best treatment option for these conditions in infants, children, and adults.

 What happens during a hearing test?

 A hearing test is a way for your ENT to easily test your ability to hear.
 They will also be able to determine what type of hearing loss you have and the severity of it.
-You will also discuss your symptoms and medical history with the ENT in order to make sure that the right test is done.
-There are several different types of hearing tests and through an examination your ENT will know the best one to perform.
-If you are experiencing any type of hearing loss schedule now
+You will also discuss your symptoms and medical history with the ENT to make sure that the right test is done.
+There are several different types of hearing tests.
+Through an examination, your ENT will know the best one to perform.
+If you are experiencing any type of hearing loss, schedule now.

 What kind of hearing test will I need?

 - Diagnostic Audiogram - An audiogram uses sounds of specific frequencies and intensity levels to determine what a person can hear in each ear.
 The sounds are heard through headphones and the patient is asked to identify each time they hear a sound and in which ear.
 The sounds will become lower and lower to determine the level at which a patient can barely hear.
 An audiogram may also include speech in the form of two-syllable words to determine how well a patient can comprehend what is being heard.
 Normal results allow for a patient to hear a normal speaking voice, whisper, and ticking of a watch.